 To make your wedding safe for everyone, early communication with guests regarding bookings and conditions of entry as required by the COVID Safe Plan is very helpful.
-This is to make sure that the invitation details, seating arrangements, and the guest list are strictly followed.
-Signages that give directions, safety reminders and exclusion details at entry points will also be very helpful to ensure safety and harmony during the ceremony.
+This is to make sure that the invitation details, seating arrangements, and guest list are strictly followed.
+Signage that gives directions, safety reminders and exclusion details at entry points will also be very helpful to ensure safety and harmony during the ceremony.

 Unexpected guests on the other hand must complete a contact tracing register providing the complete name, email address, a contact number, and the time of attendance.

-Meanwhile, guests who must be refused entry and must leave the premises immediately includes the following persons:
+Meanwhile, guests who must be refused entry includes the following persons: